Francis Taylor Diary

 From the TAYLOR DIARY, #1907-z in the Southern Historical Collection, University of North Carolina Library, Chapel Hill.
 FOR REFERENCE ONLY: PERMISSION TO PUBLISH MUST BE REQUESTED.
 WARNING: MOST MANUSCRIPTS ARE PROTECTED BY COPYRIGHT.

-Last edit over 3 years ago by maxineh
+Last edit almost 4 years ago by maxineh

 Needs Review

-From the TAYLOR DIARY, #1907z in the Southern Historical Collection, University of North Carolina Library, Chapel Hill.
-FOR REFERENCE ONLY: PERMISSION TO PUBLISH MUST BE REQUESTED.
+From the TAYLOR DIARY, #1907-z in the Southern Historical Collection, University of North Carolina Library, Chapel hill.
+FOR REFERENCE ONLY: PERMISION TO PUBLISH MUST BE REQUESTED.
 WARNING: MOST MANUSCRIPTS ARE PROTECTED BY COPYRIGHT.

-Last edit over 3 years ago by maxineh
+Last edit almost 4 years ago by maxineh

 Needs Review